Chapter 1:

 “This can’t be real.”

-I ran back inside the church; no, church was too small a word for what I was standing in.
+I closed the massive doors and ran back inside the church; no, church was too small a word for what I was standing in.
 It was a cathedral.
 A proper cathedral.
-I ran right up to the pulpit and I did something I never thought I’d ever do.
+After a few minutes, I forced my breathing to slow down, walked over to the pulpit, leaned against it, and did what I did best.